deploifai/examples/hk-air-quality/README.md

 i.e. 1/1/2020 in the air quality dataset has a total of 24 rows of data for which each such row receives the same 1/1/2020 weather data.
 See [data.ipynb](data.ipynb) for details.

+The amount of data used to train the model is not too much, so it has been included in the [dataset](dataset) directory.
+- [air_hourly_1.csv](dataset/air_hourly_1.csv) contains raw data obtained from source
+- [weather.csv](dataset/weather.csv) contains raw data obtained from source
+- [processed.csv](dataset/processed.csv) contains the combined data from the 2 datasets

 ## Training a DNN model

 A simple deep neural network is designed.